decentralized-identity/org/bi-weekly/agenda.md

         * iGrant will present on their Aries Interop Playground harness (for background, see [this recording](https://www.youtube.com/watch?v=cWPiJrVKj-U) of an earlier presentation and Q&A about the Playground at a ToIP call)
         - Topics will also include ToIP [Interop Profiles](https://github.com/trustoverip/technology-stack-wg/blob/master/TIP_LIFECYCLE_MANAGEMENT.md) like [Saturn V](https://trustoverip.org/blog/2020/10/19/trust-over-ip-foundation-introduces-a-new-tool-for-interoperable-digital-trust/) and their work with Consent and Legal Agreements in the ToIP [Notice & Consent TF](https://wiki.trustoverip.org/display/HOME/Notice+and+Consent+Task+Force)
     * **Identifiers & Discovery** (Markus, Alen) - [meeting page](https://github.com/decentralized-identity/identifiers-discovery/blob/main/agenda.md)
-        * Alen Horvat is a new chair of ID WG
+        * Alen Horvat is a new co-chair of ID WG
         * Discussed regular call schedule, work items, special topic calls
             * [proposal for new special topic calls](https://github.com/decentralized-identity/identifiers-discovery/pull/1)
         * Persistence and versioning of JSON-LD contexts, and implications on Linked Data Signatures